 It’s no secret that the Great Resignation has ignited a war between companies desperate to fill a plethora of positions.
 Not only are the nation’s leading employers battling for an advantage with bonuses and raises, they’re also offering plum benefits designed to entice pandemic-weary workers back into the labor force.

-Take, for example, Walmart, Target, and Amazon, which are now covering 100% of college costs for US employees.
+Take, for example, Target and Amazon, which are now covering 100% of college costs for US employees.
 While many large companies have offered partial tuition reimbursement to salaried employees for years, businesses are now taking these programs a step further—by extending the benefit to hourly employees and picking up the entire tab—to attract and retain talent.

 Not every company can offer free education, but savvy corporate leaders take note: It will take more than basic health insurance and a 401(k) match to persuade today’s workers.
 Increasingly, corporate leaders are rethinking the traditional one-size-fits-all approach to benefits.
 A 2021 Benefits Trends Survey by Willis Towers Watson found that more than two-thirds of employers (69%) plan to differentiate and customize their benefit programs over the next two years to address the individual needs of their workforce and offer significant flexibility and choice in benefits.